Last updated on September 28th, 2018 at 02:24 pm

 c.
 Check your availability: Cut out the amount of time it takes a new patient to get in: Not always a problem – but if a new patient has to wait more than 48 hours to get into your schedule – you have an issue.
 Sort this out, block out time, do whatever you have to do.
 Especially if you’re already marketing – if you’re trying to get people to call by marketing and they end up having to wait – you’re wasting money!

-Ultimately, we address all of this at the MGE New Patient Workshop, but this is a start.
+Ultimately, we address all of this at the MGE New Patient Workshop, and we go over it on our online training platform, DDS Success, but this is a start.

 - Complimentary checkups/consultations.
 Call patients with outstanding treatment and have them come in for a complimentary exam and consult.
 Once the scheduler gets them on the phone, they would say something along the lines of, “Hi this is ___ from Dr. ___’s office.
 You came in 3 months ago and had some issues going on in your mouth.
 The doctor asked me to call you and ask you to come in for a complimentary checkup so he/she can review what’s happening currently.
 We would like to see you Wed at 3:00, does that work for you?”This gets a patient in the practice and gives the doctor another opportunity to get the patient to accept the treatment plan.